megvii-research/hpman/README.md

 ## Distributed-Centralized HPM
-Now we have two ways of managing hyper-parameters: one is good for engineering but inconvenient for researchers, another one is convenient for researchers, but bad for engineering.
+Now we have two ways of managing hyperparameters: one is good for engineering but inconvenient for researchers, another one is convenient for researchers, but bad for engineering.